 The high ceilings in these newer maisonettes also generally come with tall windows, solving the problem of natural light.

 Bottom line: Architecture is everything.
 Just because it's on the ground floor of a building doesn't mean it can't feel like a house.

 High-design maisonettes are all well and good, but if your budget is more down-to-earth, then consider first-floor apartments an opportunity for savings—or haggling.

-Ultimately, it's all about sussing out the units with potential, and knowing what your dealbreakers are, as in the rest of the apartment hunt.
-"There are things to watch out for, but if the landlord is smart and makes certain upgrades, garden apartments can work great for a lot of people," adds Sanni.
+Ultimately, it's all about sussing out the units with potential, and knowing what your deal breakers are, as in the rest of the apartment hunt.

-Bottom line: You get more for less money—and that, for many, is definitely luxurious.
+Bottom line: You could get more for less money—and that, for many, is definitely a luxury.